Jack-C-Lloyd/dimensions/README.md

 A specification for dimension types in Java has been accepted [2], so these will be available in a future version of the language.
-We can use them already, using the "reference implementation" from JScience.org, as this lab exercise does.
+We can use them already, using the "reference implementation" from JScience.org, as well as the `javax.measure` API.

 Clone the repository with the following command:

     $ git clone https://github.com/jimburton/dimensions.git

-It uses maven to download the `unitsofmeasurement` API.
-So if you're using Eclipse, import it as a maven project.
+This tiny project uses maven to download the `unitsofmeasurement` API.
+So if you're using Eclipse, import the repository as a maven project.
 IntelliJ can open maven projects without any bother.
 Maven downloads the JScience library for you but you want the sources as well, so that you can read the docs.
 In Eclipse, you can tell maven to do this in *Window / Preferences / Maven*.
 In ItelliJ, open the Maven Projects tool window,